Department of Economics

 Advance Registration Procedure and Notes

-Advance Registration for Spring 2015 will begin on Wednesday, October 15 for undergraduates.
+Advance Registration for Fall 2015 will begin on Monday, March 23 for undergraduates.
 The first opportunity for you to register is shown on MyUAlbany under the "When Can I Enroll?" link.
 Registration will be open continuously through the beginning of the Fall semester.

 Please read your information sheet carefully.
 It contains a list of guidelines and suggestions, and it provides your AVNs.